javiercasares/minimal-analytics/readme.txt

 This plugins only allows Pageviews, Events and Exceptions.

-To track an Event:

-`ma.trackEvent('Category', 'Action', 'Label', 'Value')`

-To track an Exception:

-`ma.trackException('Description', 'Fatal')`

 == Installation ==
 1. Use the Add New Plugin in the WordPress Admin area
 2. Activate the plugin through the \'Plugins\' menu in WordPress